 Student Name:

 Supervisor Name: RVT, CVT, LVT DVM, VMD

 Patient Name: Date:

 Patient Name: Date:

+I verify that the student performed these tasks under my supervision.

 15. PERFORM A PHYSICAL EXAMINATION (CAT)

 - Goal: To complete an accurate physical examination on a feline patient and record the information accurately in the patient's record - Description: The student will perform a systematic physical examination of all the major body systems on a cat, and record this information on the attached Physical Examination sheet.
 As an alternative, the student may photocopy the recorded physical examination from the clinical record if allowed by the Clinical Mentorship supervisor.
 The Clinical Mentorship supervisor will verify the accuracy of the physical examination and observe the student performing the physical examination. - Criteria: The student observed the patient to assess attitude before approaching the animal to begin the physical examination.